-The Psychology of Employee Benefits, Perks and Incentives
+The Psychology of Employee Benefits, Perks, and Incentives

-Understand how benefits and compensation tie into psychological needs of workers
+Benefits and compensation tie into psychological needs of workers

 If you were to ask most working people what they enjoy most about their jobs, most would say the compensation.
 It’s a fact that when people are not satisfied with the salary, benefits, perks and other incentives offered by employers, that they simply move on.
-A recent Gallup Poll indicated that as many as 70 percent of American workers are generally unhappy about some aspects of their employer – keeping them disengaged and unproductive.
+A Gallup Poll indicated that as many as 70 percent of American workers are generally unhappy about some aspects of their employer – keeping them disengaged and unproductive.

-The secret to maintaining a strong workforce is understanding the psychology of how employees perceive their benefits programs, perks and other incentives that they have access to.
+The secret to maintaining a strong workforce is understanding the psychology of how employees perceive their benefits programs, perks, and other incentives that they have access to.
 This is an ongoing effort of digging deeper to understand what drives employees to find happiness in the work they do.
 Especially important during employee onboarding, open enrollment, and performance review periods, it’s up to the human resources team to understand this critical factor.

 Let’s first understand the driving motivation for an individual to choose a particular employer, and more importantly what makes them stay.
 Most people choose an employer for the following reasons: